hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 limited communication bandwidth, or load imbalance in your simulation, or if you wish to scale to a very large number of cores.

-While MPI offers domain based parallelization, one can also use paralleization over particles.
+While MPI offers domain based parallelization, one can also use parallelization over particles.
 This can, for example, be done using OpenMP which is a different parallelization paradigm based on threading.
 This multi-threading is *conceptually* easy to implement.
 Moreover, OpenMP parallelization is orthogonal to MPI parallelization which means you can